 This release is highlighted by a new capability to generate cohort-level reporting on Markov Microsimulation models and trial-level tracking reports on both Markov Microsimulation and DES models.
-Click here to view an online demonstration video highlighting the new features.

 - Cohort-Level Transparency for Microsimulation Models